spadgos/sublime-jsdocs/README.md

 This is a [Sublime Text][1] plugin which makes writing [JSDoc comments][2] a little bit easier.

-The installing the plugin will assist by automatically adding code as you type:
+Installing the plugin will assist by automatically adding code as you type:

 Below are some examples of what the plugin does.
 The pipe (`|`) indicates where the cursor will be after the action has run.